 • Community-Enter the SNMP community name.
-(For more information about SNMP, refer to the Cisco ONS 15454 Troubleshooting Guide "SNMP" chapter.)
+(For more information, refer to the "SNMP" chapter in the Cisco ONS 15454 Reference Manual.)

 The community name is a form of authentication and access control.
 The community name assigned to the ONS 15454 is case-sensitive and must match the community name of the NMS.